gaphor/gaphor.github.io/_posts/2022-01-18-verify-translations.md

 The way placeholders are formatted depends on the language.
 In C, texts contain `%`-mark expressions (`I counted %d items`).
 Javascript uses a different
 format: `I counted ${count} items`<sup>[1](#note1)</sup>.
-In Python the C-style can be used (old style) as well as curly-bracket placehodlers with the `str.format()` method: `I counted {count} items`.
+In Python the C-style can be used (old style) as well as curly-bracket placeholders with the `str.format()` method: `I counted {count} items`.

 Now assume the text `I counted {count} items` has to be translated.
 The term